 Altricial self-organising information-processing systems, Abstract for International Workshop on The Grand Challenge in Non-Classical Computation 18-19th April 2005, York, UK co-author Jackie Chappell (School of Biosciences University of Birmingham)

 Natural and artificial meta-configured altricial information-processing systems (invited journal paper, with Jackie Chappell, to appear in IJUC, in 2007).
-Closely related is this seminar presentation (PDF) on 'Ontology extension' in evolution and in development, in animals and machines (2006).Key ideas in both that paper and the presentation are summarised in this diagram illustrating aspects of epigenesis.
+Closely related is this seminar presentation (PDF) on 'Ontology extension' in evolution and in development, in animals and machines (2006).Updated 2 Feb 2015

 This is also related to our work on evolution of language.